-The campus ombuds is firmly committed to maintaining the confidentiality of those who use our services.
+The campus ombuds are firmly committed to maintaining the confidentiality of those who use our services.

-The ombuds will not confirm communicating with you or disclose any confidential information without your express permission.
-However, the ombuds may disclose confidential information if she determines there is an imminent risk of physical harm.
+The Ombuds will not confirm communicating with you or disclose any confidential information without your express permission.
+However, the ombuds may disclose confidential information if they determine there is an imminent risk of physical harm.
 This determination is made at the sole discretion of the office.
-The ombuds will not participate in any internal or external formal process, including grievances or lawsuits.
+The Ombuds will not participate in any internal or external formal process, including grievances or lawsuits.
 You cannot request confidentiality to be "waived" because the privilege of confidentiality belongs to the office.

 Off the Record